Introduction to Business Administration

 • Retake

-BUD1 is offered in the autumn semester.
-Retake is offered early in the non-teaching semester, first time in January/February 2025 for student who were registered for the exam in BUD1 at the time of the exam in the teaching semester, and that do not have at passing grade.
+Retake is offered early in the non-teaching semester for students who were registered for the exam at the time of the assessment in the teaching semester, and did not achieve a passing grade.
+Other students may retake the exam the next time the course is offered.

 Overview